 The apostrophe

-How to use the apostrophe in Italian
+How do you use the apostrophe in Italian?

 The apostrophe sign (‘) replaces certain letters in a word to join two words together.
 Think of the English expressions it is and it’s.
 When elision occurs, an apostrophe is added in Italian.